@cap.js/widget

 ></cap-widget>

-You can override the default fetch implementation by setting window.CAP_CUSTOM_FETCH
+You can override the default browser fetch implementation by setting window.CAP_CUSTOM_FETCH

 to a custom function.
 This function will receive the URL and options as arguments and should return a promise that resolves to the response.